adam30202/project0/README.md

 -   The score is tracked at the top of the screen.
 X or O is green depending whose turn it is.
 It does not display green for the first default X turn unless the user selects either X or O to go first

--   If the user expand the screen wide enough there is a secret button that changes the X and O characters.
+-   If the user expands the screen wide enough there is a secret button that changes the X and O characters.
 This button can toggle the characters even during a game (this is a feature).

 ## What it can not do: